CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 - Dealing with unclear user stories.
 There is a trap in one of these user stories we will be giving you today.
 - What is the difference between user story, use case and user acceptance test.

 This lesson will primarily be about taking what you have stored in a *flat file*, and changing it such that it is stored in a database instead.
-This will be done to appease Big chain hotel manager grumpy cat - e.g. so that all invoices come attached to reservations.
-With all the constraints you have already added to the database, on your `hotel.sql` file, the application should be much safer now - if you screw up (and you will, because bugs are as inevitable as taxes), you can *see* the bugs getting deployed before they start screwing up your valuable data.
+This will be done to appease Big chain hotel manager grumpy cat - e.g. so that you can guarantee that all invoices come attached to reservations.
+With all the constraints you have already added to the database, on your `hotel.sql` file, this risk should be eliminated - if you screw up (and you will, because bugs are as inevitable as taxes), the problem is made obvious.

 Use `/server/class2.js` for the exercises of this class.